pkavran/selmah.1/README.md

 # SELMAH (Spectral Element MAgnetoHydrodynamics)

 SELMAH is a spectral element code developed as part of a PhD project for simulating incompressible fluid dynamics and nonlinear magnetohydrodynamic (MHD) equations.
-It is designed to solve the incompressible Navier-Stokes equations and MHD instabilities in complex geometries, particularly for applications in fusion plasma simulations like tokamaks and stellarators.
-The code is implemented in C++ from scratch with an object-oriented approach and optimized for parallel computation in distributed memory environments.
+It is designed to solve the incompressible Navier-Stokes equations and MHD instabilities in complex geometries.
+The code is implemented in C++ and optimized for parallel computation in distributed memory environments.

 ## Features